alexanderpavlovets/react_dashboard/README.md

 ### What is about:
 - i'll take a crash course - create toDo as always - Done.
 - i'll take redux crash couse
-- then i'll try to create some dashboard/knowledge base for ongoing work
+- then i'll try to create some dashboard/knowledge base template

 ### To Do/Learn: